+On this platform Dynamic library is Windows NT autonomyJNI.dll

 On this platform Dynamic library is

-Windows NT autonomyJNI.dll

-AIX libautonomyJNI.so

-On this platform Dynamic library is

-HP-UX libautonomyJNI.sl

 Linux libautonomyJNI.so

 Solaris libautonomyJNI.so

 You must add this dynamic library to your server environment-that is, to the machine on which you deploy your application.
 Follow the server-specific and platform-specific instructions below.